rockdaboot/wget2/docs/wget2_manual.md

   is not supported in combination with -O. A warning will be issued if this combination is used.
 This behavior may change in the future and timestamping may be supported along with -O.

-  Similarly, using -r or -p with -O may not work as you expect: Wget won't just download the first file to file and then download the rest to their normal names: all downloaded content will be placed in file.
-This was disabled in version 1.11, but has been reinstated (with a warning) in 1.11.2, as there are some cases where this behavior can actually have some use.
+  Similarly, using -r or -p with -O may not work as you expect: Wget2 won't just download the first file to file and then download the rest to their normal names: all downloaded content will be placed in file.

   A combination with -nc is only accepted if the given output file does not exist.

-  When used along with the -c option, Wget will attempt to continue downloading the file whose name is passed to the option, irrespective of whether the actual file already exists on disk or not.
+  When used along with the -c option, Wget2 will attempt to continue downloading the file whose name is passed to the option, irrespective of whether the actual file already exists on disk or not.
 This allows users to download a file with a temporary name alongside the actual file.